Saturday, 7 December 2013

 I had no idea what to expect, so the Runnymeade Stadium came as a pleasant surprise.
 Although the gates were locked, I managed to get some decent views to take photos.

-The Main Stand was a low seated affair on the near half way line.
+The Main Stand was a low-seated affair on the near halfway line.
 Opposite was a long low terraced cover.
 The Clubhouse End was similar, while a small cover stood behind the far goal.
-The rest of the ground consisted in open hard standing.
+The rest of the ground consisted of open hard standing.

 Egham Town 1 Rugby Town 1 (Tuesday 3rd December 2013) Southern League Division One Central (att:82)

-After finishing my nights I wanted a decent game but also to get back relatively quickly for a beer.
+After finishing my set of nights at work I wanted a decent game but also to get back relatively quickly for a beer.
 After studying the fixtures, the game between Egham and Rugby fitted the bill.
 The home side were finding life tough at their new level, whereas the visitors from Warwickshire came into the game in second place.

 Admission was a very reasonable £7, which included a decent enough programme.
 It was a cold evening but I resisted the tea bar, which was just opening next to the seated stand.
-The teams emerged from either side, as I took up a position under the cover on the opposite half way line.
+The teams emerged from either side, and I took up a position under the cover on the opposite halfway line.
 The stadium remained unaltered since my previous visit.

 An Egham coach was stood nearby cajoling his players from behind the barrier.
 The standard of play was good, and there were plenty of crunching challenges going in from both sides.
 The referee was excellent as he spoke to the players like adults and generally helped them through the game.

-The excellent O’Toole had an effort superbly pushed onto the crossbar by visiting custodian Niall Cooper, before coming close with a thirty yard lob.
-The Sarnies defence were snuffing out the previously potent visiting attack.
+The excellent O’Toole had an effort superbly pushed onto the crossbar by visiting custodian Niall Cooper, before coming close with a thirty-yard lob.
+The Sarnies' defence was snuffing out the previously potent visiting attack.

-Meanwhile I managed to catch the train towards London, but instead of staying on until Waterloo, I managed a master stroke and jumped out at Richmond to catch London Overground.
+Meanwhile, I managed to catch the train towards London, but instead of staying on until Waterloo, I managed a master stroke and jumped out at Richmond to catch the London Overground round to Brondesbury.
 It saved me some good time, and I was back in the pub in Kingsbury by 11.10.

 No comments: